ExploreEthic/Data-Analyst-Somtoo/README.md

 The diagnostic analysis of candidate clickstream data for University Canada West revealed key insight into user engagement patterns.
 Leveraging AWS services, the analysis highlighted the most visited pages.
 These findings provide actionable recommendations to enhance the university’s digital engagement strategies and improve the user experience.
 This project demonstrates the power of cloud-based analytics in transforming and mapping raw data into meaningful insights to support data-driven decision-making.

-Project 2 (University Canada West)
+Project 2 (UNIVERSITY CANADA WEST)

 ![UCW DATA QUALITY AND PRIVACY CONTROL](https://github.com/user-attachments/assets/8a06e99e-eb88-48e0-b0cb-efe967bfc171)